SandraND/solidity_basics/README.md

   * Examples of arrays in solidity, with some brief explanations.
 * Mappings.sol
   * Examples of mappings in solidity, with some brief explanations.
+* Conditionals.sol
+   * Examples of conditionals in solidity, with some brief explanations.